 Without accurate documentation, the Service Desk will struggle to support your staff, and your Technology Officer will find it difficult to steer technology.
 Proper documentation keeps everyone on the same page and clearly outlines important information, rationale, processes and other aspects necessary to solve business problems.

-You expect your IT monitoring to minimize disruptive issues, improve your resistance to hackers and provide crystal-clear documentation.
+You expect your IT to minimize disruptive issues that reduce your company productivity, improve your resistance to hackers and provide crystal-clear documentation.
 Let’s review each of these aspects and how XL.net addresses them.